 Hey it’s “Remps” here.
 Remember me?
-I introduced myself a few weeks ago and since then I’ve spent some time talking about the importance of resiliency, of being true to yourself and about both your physical and mental wellness.
+I re-introduced myself a couple of weeks ago!
+I want to touch again on the importance of resilience, of being true to yourself, and about both your physical and mental wellness.

 A true hero will listen to their inner voice and to the voices of their biggest supporters and they will learn the magic of “just saying no.” As I like to remind myself constantly, my inner voice is there for a reason and your inner voice is wise – so make it welcome.
 Pay attention to it!

-For me—after my spinal cord injury, my challenge was as simple as moving one toe.
-As time passed, later my challenge was overcoming a looming Percocet addiction to refocus all my energy on becoming a member of the Canadian Sledge Hockey team.
-These were huge challenges that came about in part, due to huge adversity.
+For me—after my spinal cord injury—my challenge was as simple as moving one toe.
+As time passed, my challenge was overcoming a looming Percocet addiction to refocus all my energy on becoming a member of the Canadian Sledge Hockey team.
+These were huge challenges that came about, in part, due to huge adversity.

-I learned that being a hero wasn’t always about working harder, sometimes it was to actually stop work.
+I learned that being a hero wasn’t always about working harder.
+Sometimes, being a hero was to actually stop work.
 Stopping allowed me to get healthy, to get in the right mental state and to care for myself so that I could care for my clients and/or my fellow teammates.

-Each of us often face pressure to “embrace opportunity” and to “make the most of life” and other such catchphrases but I’m here to tell you that when you face multiple challenges and have jumped many hurdles, it is equally important – and an act of both resiliency and courage – to ADMIT that you need to take a break.
-That you need to step down from your responsibilities, “strap the oxygen mask on yourself first” and just breathe.
+Every one of us often faces pressure to “embrace opportunity” and to “make the most of life” and other such catchphrases, but I’m here to tell you that when you face multiple challenges and have jumped many hurdles, it is equally important – and an act of both resilience and courage – to ADMIT that you need to take a break, that you need to step down from your responsibilities.
+“Strap the oxygen mask on yourself first” and just breathe.